 It’s a known fact that the best time to learn a language is childhood.
 While it’s easy for a child to learn the mother tongue, learning non-native languages like English can be difficult.
-While English is spoken widely in India—according to some estimates, India has the second-largest number of English speakers in the world and taught widely at almost all schools in the country—learning the language itself can be tough if one or both of the parents can’t speak the language well or the language is spoken at home, at least even intermittently.
+While English is spoken widely in India—according to some estimates, India has the second-largest number of English speakers in the world and is taught widely at almost all schools in the country—learning the language itself can be tough if one or both of the parents can’t speak the language well or the language is spoken at home, at least even intermittently.

 However, If you are wondering how to learn English step by step daily, there’s a way out in which you can teach your child English at home— during playtime with games.

 A lot of children benefit from playtime.
-Games offer a fun-filled and relaxed atmosphere where children can practice using new words.
+Games offer a fun-filled and relaxed atmosphere where children can practise using new words.
 It’s said that taking part in games and activities is an effective way to develop language and communication skills in children.

 Here are some examples of games and playtime activities that can be useful to learn the language with fun.

 English games or Word games help your children to improve their vocabulary.
 The games can be as simple as pointing toward items either at home, out of home, or even while driving.
 For example, you can tell your child “I am now going to wash the apple with water” or “This fan runs on electricity” or “We must drink water several times a day.”
 To make things interesting for the child, you can give more information about these words such as apples are amongst the most nutritious fruits one can eat or water is the most abundant resource on earth and every living being needs to drink water to survive.
 You can also play games like scrabbles or Pictionary as these will help them improve their vocabulary and communication skills.
-Scrabbles and Pictionary are available at your neighborhood book store or stationery shops.
+Scrabbles and Pictionary are available at your neighbourhood book store or stationery shops.

 English newspaper is one of the best ways to teach your child English.
 If you already get the newspaper at home, then you must read the newspaper with your child by your side and ask him to read at least one page by himself.
 You can tell him to ask you any doubt regarding language or words or sentences.
 With newspapers, they learn English as fast as they learn the language in the classroom.
 This includes weekly and monthly magazines devoted to politics, current affairs, business and economy, and sports as well as children’s magazines Many top international schools in India have a separate library for reading and you can find many English classroom games on the backside of many general knowledge books or in the supplement pages of a newspaper